Elora Danan: Characterization

 In the film, Danan is identified as being of the fictional Daikini species, likely derived from the Sanskrit word, ḍākinī, a type of female spirit, goddess, or demon in Hinduism and Buddhism.
 The character is "the powerful child who is prophesized to appear and unite the people".

 With respect to the adult character, Bamber stated in an interview that the Willow TV series presents the story of Elora Danan as "a real coming of age story about a woman coming into her power and understanding who she is and what she was kind of born to do".
 The character is first shown as a kitchen maid, but is also "brave, determined, tenacious", and when the prince with whom she is in love is kidnapped, "she wants to kind of go along and help find him because she believes that she's the person that could really help to find him, but nobody else wants her there".
 Bamber also noted that she and star Warwick Davis were able to improvise much of their dialogue in the series.
 She has been raised under the pseudonym, Brunhilde, nicknamed Dove, and is a kitchen maid, in love with royal heir Airk.
 When Airk is kidnapped, she joins the quest to save him.

 With respect to the fourth episode, "The Whispers of Nockmaar", where the character has a vision of the death of her mother, showrunner Jonathan Kasdan points to this as a moment that would galvanize Elora's participation in the quest, saying that "we thought it was critical and really sort of revelatory for Elora to have a moment where she hears from her own mother this faith and belief in her."

 Character plot

 Film

 Fearful of a prophecy that a girl would be born who would bring about her downfall, the evil Queen Bavmorda of Nockmaar imprisoned all pregnant women in her realm.
 Elora was born in prison and identified as the prophesied one by a birthmark on her arm.
 Bavmorda wanted to kill her at birth, but her mother convinced a midwife to smuggle her out.
-Both mother and midwife died to keep her safe.
+Both mother and midwife died to keep the child safe.

 After her midwife's death, Elora was found by a young Nelwyn farmer named Willow Ufgood, who initially wanted nothing to do with her but later embraced his role as her protector and attempts to take her to Tir Asleen.
 Bavmorda's efforts to destroy Elora, preventing the prophecy, led to the former's downfall.
 Afterwards, Willow leaves Elora in the caring arms of Bavmorda's daughter Sorsha, the new queen, and Madmartigan.